 The objective of a service discovery mechanism is to develop a highly dynamic infrastructure where clients would be able to seek particular services of interest (e.g. printing, displaying) and devices providing those services (e.g. printer, laptop) would be able to announce or advertise their capabilities to the network without manual configuration and device driver installation.
 Furthermore, service discovery allows the network to be self-healing by automatic detection of services which have become unavailable.
 Resource lean devices could also take part in service discovery activities by being able to delegate some of their load to more powerful devices.
 Once services have been discovered, devices in the network could remotely control each other by adhering to some standard of communication.
-As a result, data redundancy is also eliminated as data stored in one place could be accessed by any other devices without having to be copied over, e.g. an mp3 file stored in the home PC could be accessed from any audio device that is capable of supporting this file format.
+As a result, data redundancy is also eliminated as data stored in one place could be accessed by any other devices without having to be copied over.